 - California Baby French Lavender Shampoo & Bodywash – This product is a “3” on the Think Dirty App and is hailed by parents of kids with sensitive skin and eczema.

 It’s all very simple.
 Some natural ingredients aren’t best for babies … but natural ingredients are always better.
-If a company really cares about you and your kid, they’re going to make products that contains natural ingredients that ARE safe for a baby’s skin … and we know that currently, that there are at least a bajillion safe “natural” options to choose from.
+If a company really cares about you and your kids, they’re going to make products that contain natural ingredients that ARE safe for a baby’s skin.
+Until then, we know that there are at least a bajillion safe, “natural” options to choose from.